 Dental implants themselves are small titanium posts that are placed below the gum line to restore the missing roots of your teeth.
 Due to the biocompatible nature of the material, they’re able to directly fuse with the jawbone to provide it with stimulation and blood flow to keep it from deteriorating over time.
 Once this process is complete, our team can then restore your smile by attaching lifelike, custom-crafted restorations on top.

 The 4 Step Dental Implant Process

 During the consultation, Dr. Soltani will examine your mouth, ask you about the desires you have for your smile, and develop a customized treatment plan to address your unique situation.
 If you have any underlying oral health problems, you’ll need to address them first before planning the rest of your dental implant treatment.
 Some common preliminary procedures include gum disease therapy, tooth extractions, and bone grafting.
 Once those are taken care of, you can move forward with the process.

-- Osseointegration & Abutment Placement: Once your implants are placed, they’ll undergo a process called osseointegration, where they’ll fuse with your jawbone.
+Once your implants are placed, they’ll undergo a natural process called osseointegration, where they’ll fuse with your jawbone.
 Usually, it takes about three to six months for the titanium posts to successfully integrate with the surrounding bone tissue.
 Afterward, you’ll return to our dental office so we can attach small, metal connector pieces called abutments to your implants.
 These allow us to secure your personalized crown, bridge, or denture into place.

 Benefits of Dental Implants

 Dental implants have only become more and more popular over the last few decades as people have discovered the advantages of new teeth that are permanently held in place by artificial tooth roots.
 Since dental implants are so unique compared to other forms of tooth replacement, they offer a number of benefits that you wouldn’t get with a regular dental bridge or denture.
 During your consultation, we can go into detail about how dental implants can enhance your everyday life, as well has how they can benefit you in the long term.